jonsanders101/bank-test/README.md

 * Account object will hold many transaction objects
 * Currency will be handled on lowest denomination (e.g. pence) and will be formatted when the statement is printed
-* '#deposit' and '#withdraw' methods will accept positive integers
+* '#deposit' and '#withdraw' methods will accept positive integer